-In the present study, we performed a detailed investigation of the immunological profile in blood of newborns with CZI.
-Our exploratory results delineated an inflammatory biosignature that could distinguish ZIKV neonates from uninfected controls and also hallmarked infected patients who presented with microcephaly.
-Such signature included biomarkers derived from both innate and adaptive immune responses and the findings presented here advanced the field by describing intricate relationships between these cytokines and growth factors.
-Recent studies have described a cytokine storm in Flavivirus infection model, with the profile of the immune activation imbalance being associated with the phase of the viral infection [23, 24].
-Hence, in acute phase of infection, a higher expression of several biomarkers, as IL-1β, IL-2, IL-4, IL-6 and IL-10, and also CCL3 and VEGF was found [23].
-In our investigation, newborns with ZIKV but without microcephaly exhibited specific increases of concentrations of IFN-y, IFN- α 2 and CXCL10, which are biomarkers from the IFN pathway and infer antiviral immunity [25-27].
+model, with the profile of the immune activation imbalance being associated with the phase of the viral infection [23, 24].
+Hence, in acute phase of infection, a higher expression of several biomarkers, such as IL-1β, IL-2, IL-4, IL-6, and IL-10 and also CCL3 and VEGF, was found [23].
+In our investigation, newborns with ZIKV but without microcephaly exhibited specific increases of concentrations of IFN-γ, IFN-α2, and CXCL-10, which are biomarkers from the IFN pathway and infer antiviral immunity [25-27].
 The involvement of IFN pathways in ZIKV infection has been studied in both human [25] and experimental murine models [28].
 Thus, ZIKV infection may cause substantial activation of IFN-related genes that leads to substantial increases in circulating levels of the cytokines described here.
-Of note, markers derived from the arachidonic acid were reported to hallmark ZIKV-microcephaly [15].
+Of note, markers derived from the arachidonic acid were reported to hallmark ZIKV microcephaly [15].
 The interplay between IFN pathways and lipid mediators is well described in other infectious diseases such as tuberculosis, in which the balance between such players dictates disease outcomes [29].
-Curiously, when neonates with ZIKVmicrocephaly were tested, we found that, in addition to high levels of the IFN-related cytokines described above, unique increases in several markers, including CCL3, IL-6 and IL-10, which have been previously described to be induced by ZIKV infected placental macrophages [26].
-Thus, we propose that ZIKV infection resulting in microcephaly may be caused by disturbances in IFN pathway linked other myeloid activation signals that results in this clinical outcome.
+Curiously, when neonates with ZIKV microcephaly were tested, we found that, in addition to high levels of the IFN-related cyto-kines described above, unique increases in several markers, including CCL3, IL-6, and IL-10.
+These latter cytokines have been previously described to be induced in ZIKV-infected placental macrophages [26].
+Thus, we propose that ZIKV infection resulting in microcephaly may be caused by disturbances in the IFN pathway linked to other myeloid activation signals that results in this clinical outcome.
 Further studies are warranted to specifically address this hypothesis.

 The inflammatory pathways controlling the development of microcephaly remains unclear, and the magnitude of the influence of immune activation in such process is not yet known.
-Several studies have been tried to explain the pathophysiology of this outcome in ZIKV patients and reported that the presence of infection leads to an altered regulation of genes associated with immune response, cell cycle, differentiation and apoptosis in neural progenitor cells (NPCs) [30, 31].
-These modifications are then associated with reduced cell growth which culminates in neurological malformations such as microcephaly [31].
-Despite this elucidation, the interplay between cytokines, chemokines and microcephaly development remains unclear.
+Several studies have tried to explain the pathophysiology of this outcome in ZIKV patients and reported that the presence of infection leads to an altered regulation of genes associated with immune response, cell cycle, differentiation, and apoptosis in neural progenitor cells [30, 31].
+These modifications are then associated with reduced cell growth, which culminates in neurological malformations such as microcephaly [31].
+Despite this